SAP-archive/kubernetes-deployment-orchestrator/doc/user_guide.md

 ### Jewels

-Shalm provides the concept of jewels to store things like
+Kubernete deployment orchestrator provides the concept of jewels to store things like

 * certificates
 * user credentials

 with the help of secrets in kubernetes.

-It's also possible to extend shalm to provide other types of jewels:
+It's also possible to extend kdo to provide other types of jewels:

 * AWS users
 * GCP users